Armerding Center for Music and the Arts

 Edman Memorial Chapel is the site of campus chapels, concerts, commencements, and various community-related events such as the Wheaton College Artist Series and the Chicago Symphony Orchestra at Wheaton.
 This large auditorium seats more than 2,400 people.

 Pierce Memorial Chapel is used for class chapels, lectures, concerts, and recitals with a 900-seat auditorium.

-Barrows Auditorium is located in the east wing of the Billy Graham Center, and is a popular venue for conferences, recitals, lectures, and other events.
+This 500-seat auditorium is a popular venue for conferences, recitals, lectures and other events.

 View the photo gallery below to see our Conservatory Facilities.